bensmailchama-boop/EvoXplain/evoxplain_package/LIMITATIONS.md

 "Known issues" section of the README.

 Most of what follows was found by checking our own claims.
-Several entries correct earlier versions of this analysis, and the corrections are recorded rather than quietly absorbed.
+Several entries correct earlier versions of this analysis, and the corrections are recorded.

 ---